See answer

 What if You Have a Nonreactive HIV Test?

 If you know or suspect you have been exposed to HIV, you should ask your doctor about starting post-exposure prophylaxis (PEP) to reduce your risk of an HIV infection.
 PEP should begin within 72 hours (three days) of exposure and can be started before an HIV test can detect an infection.
+Before you start PEP treatment, your doctor will administer a baseline rapid HIV test to make sure you’re not HIV-positive due to a previous exposure.
+This ensures the treatment is effective.

 • Practicing abstinence (not having sex)

-• Not sharing drug-injection equipment
+• Not sharing drug injection equipment

 • Using condoms